Home2024-03-31T18:36:23-07:00

 DiplCouns MEd EdD

-My background includes teaching in community and corporate classrooms, graduate studies in counselling, adult education, and educational leadership; residential training at Zen Mountain Monastery and Great Vow Zen Monastery, schooling in end-of-life spiritual care with Frank Ostaseski, basic training in mindfulness with Jon Kabat-Zinn . . . culminating in hospice work, meditation circles for cancer patients, support groups for caregivers, and volunteering in palliative and elder care.
+My background includes teaching in community and corporate classrooms, graduate studies in counselling, adult education, and educational leadership; residential training at Zen Mountain Monastery and Great Vow Zen Monastery, schooling in end-of-life spiritual care, basic mindfulness training with Jon Kabat-Zinn . . . culminating in hospice work, meditation circles for cancer patients, support groups for caregivers, and volunteering in palliative and elder care.

 Over the last 30 years this practice has been nurtured by direct teachings by Satish Kumar, S.N.
-Goenka, Cynthia Bourgeault, Chozen Bays & Hogen Bays, Fr.
-Patrick Hawk, Norman Fischer, Lama Lekshe, the writing of Carl Rogers, Parker J. Palmer, and online teachings by Jack Kornfield, Ajahn Brahm, and Ven Canda.
-I bow in gratitude for their wisdom and generosity.
+Goenka, Cynthia Bourgeault, Chozen Bays and Hogen Bays, Norman Fischer, the writing of Carl Rogers, Parker J. Palmer, and Frank Ostaseskias well as online teachings by Jack Kornfield, Ajahn Brahm, Ven Canda, and Lama Lekshe. bow in gratitude for their wisdom and generosity.

 My life vow to be of service is grounded in “The Way of the Bodhisattvaby the 8th century monk-scholar Shantideva.
 Here’s a key verse —